Galaxysplash/LANG/README.md

 1. Create a file with the name of your choice but make sure, that it has the '.lang' extension

-2. Than right click it and tell you OS to open the file with the 'Lang.exe'
+2. Then right click it and tell you OS to open the file with the 'Lang.exe'<br> (at this Point you should know where this file is located)

 ## QUICK NOTES